latex3/fontspec/README.markdown

   * * *

-If you wish to download the latest release version from CTAN, get the pre-built TDS package and extract it in your local texmf tree:
+If you wish to download the latest release version from CTAN, get the pre-built TDS package and extract it into your local texmf tree:

     http://mirror.ctan.org/install/macros/latex/contrib/fontspec.tds.zip